 A DBP is valid when used as follows:

 - When properly displayed on the dash of the vehicle in conjunction with a valid and properly displayed University of Iowa faculty/staff ramp or surface reserved parking permit and only while conducting official university business in a UI parking facility.
-Approved employee parking permits to be used in conjunction with a DBP include the following parking permit types: Ramp Parking Permit, Surface A Parking Permit, or Physician Parking Permit.
+Approved employee parking permits to be used in conjunction with a DBP include the following parking permit types: Ramp Parking Permit or Surface A Parking Permit.

 - When used for no more than three consecutive hours for each entry.